-Dana graduated from Penn State University’s Schreyer Honors College in 2013 with dual degrees in Environmental Resource Management and Community, Environment, and Development and dual minors in International Agriculture and Water Resources.
-She was granted a US-UK Fulbright award to attend Newcastle University, where she carried out her MPhil research on native foods and nation branding in Peru.
-Her prior experience includes consulting for the US government’s Feed the Future initiative to improve knowledge sharing amongst agricultural development practitioners; working on a USAID-funded project assessing Cambodia’s agricultural training and education system; and conducting research on the effects of climate and land use change on a keystone tree species in Spain under a National Science Foundation grant.
+Dana graduated from Penn State University’s Schreyer Honors College in 2013 with dual degrees in Environmental Resource Management and Community, Environment, and Development, and dual minors in International Agriculture and Watersheds and Water Resources.
+She was granted a 2013 US-UK Fulbright award to attend Newcastle University, where she completed her MPhil in Geography.
+Her prior experience includes consulting for the US government’s Feed the Future initiative to improve knowledge-sharing amongst agricultural development practitioners; working as a Research Associate on a USAID-funded project assessing Cambodia’s agricultural training and education system; and conducting research on the effects of climate and land use change on a keystone tree species in Spain under a National Science Foundation grant.

 Dana's academic and public scholarship at UBC are supported by a Vanier CGS Award; UBC's Public Scholar Initiative, Four Year Doctoral Fellowship, and International Tuition Award; the Liu Institute for Global Issues; Mitacs; P.E.O.
 International; and SSHRC.

 Sampson, D., Cely-Santos, M., Gemmill-Herren, B., Babin, N., Bernhart, A., Bezner Kerr, R., Blesh, J., Bowness, E., Feldman, M., Gonçalves, A. L., James, D., Kerssen, T., Klassen, S., Wezel, A., & Wittman, H. (2021).
 Food Sovereignty and Rights-Based Approaches improve Food Security and Nutrition: A systematic review.
 Frontiers in Sustainable Food Systems. https://doi.org/doi: 10.3389/fsufs.2021.686492